OVNI-CODE/Autoloading-MP3-player-PHP-HTML5/README.md

 # Autoloading-MP3-player-PHP-HTML5
 >Code snippet of an Mp3 player for use on websites<br>
-Uses .PHP & HTML5 linked with javascript code to move the php variable containing the list of .mp3 file locations to the JS playlist.
-Audio player uses HTML5 uses the <audio> tag.

 * Check out the demo at https://www.snakebeings.org/GitHubDemo <br>